spacehellas/tnova-vim-backend/documentation/tnova-vim-manager.md

 by taking into account the technical requirements, as well as the technical choices made for the NFVI and VIM infrastructure.
-The specification phase has concluded that the OpenStack platform will be used for the control of the virtualised IT infrastructure, as well as the OpenDaylight controller for the management of the SDN network elements.
-In this context, it is proper to leverage the OpenDaylight (Statistics API) and OpenStack (Telemetry API) capabilities for collecting metrics, rather than directly polling the network elements and the hypervisors at NFVI layer, respectively.
+The specification phase has concluded that the OpenStack platform will be used for the control of the virtualised IT infrastructure, as well as the OpenDayLight controller for the management of the SDN network elements.
+In this context, it is proper to leverage the OpenDayLight (Statistics API) and OpenStack (Telemetry API) capabilities for collecting metrics, rather than directly polling the network elements and the hypervisors at NFVI layer, respectively.